TrueSparrowSystems/prompt-eval-be/docs/deployment.md

-# Deploy an Application to AWS
+# Deploy Prompt Eval to AWS

 AWS is where we have set up our application.
 The following document provides a clear explanation of the necessary components for launching applications on AWS that run on Kubernetes.
 If you have already provisioned a Kubernetes cluster on EKS using Terraform, jump right into CI/CD section.